RandomCoderOrg/ubuntu-on-android/README.md

 - A script to manage `hippo` from termux session
 - vnc manager scripts
 - libGL implementation (Testing locally)
-- Xserver Xsldl Docs and scripts
+- Xserver Xsdl Docs and scripts